Hartnoll/engine/Stakeholders.md

 # Stakeholders

+**Engineering Faculty (Becky)**
+* More students can be taught at the same time reducing timtable problems
+* Students can partake in the virtual lab without actually being in the building

 **Students**
 * Will enhance the learning allowing them to access a new module without the restrictions noted in the project proposal